kubedb/docs/docs/guides/mysql/concepts/mysqldatabase/index.md

 # MySQLDatabase

+## What is MySQLDatabase ?
+`MySQLDatabase` is a Kubernetes Custom Resource Definitions (CRD).
+It provides a declarative way of implementing multitenancy inside KubeDB provisioned MySQL server.
+You need to describe the target database, desired database configuration, the vault server reference for managing the user in a `MySQLDatabase` object, and the KubeDB Schema Manager operator will create Kubernetes objects in the desired state for you.

 ## MySQLDatabase Specification

 As with all other Kubernetes objects, an `MySQLDatabase` needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `spec` section.